 As a housing nonprofit, we’ve built over 2,200 homes for families in need in the last 5 years.
 We build as fast as traditional high-quality construction will allow, typically building a home in just 2 weeks and a whole community in 6 to 12 months.
 While we build fast, the housing crisis grows even faster.
 Even with our best efforts, we knew traditional construction could never meet the massive need for homes.
 That’s why we decided to do something crazy: build the world’s first 3D printed community.

-Though the technology is still developing, 3D printing homes has the potential to produce homes exponentially faster and at a higher quality than traditional construction.
-The first homes we’ve tested have been built in as little as 24 hours, with plumbing, electrical, foundation, windows, and roof all included.
+Working with ICON to utilize their technology, 3D printing homes has the potential to produce homes exponentially faster and at a higher quality than traditional construction.
 These homes are safe, built to last, and customized to the specifications of the families who will live in them.
 They’re just as strong, if not stronger, than the traditional homes we’ve built.
 So far, though we’re early in the process, the results are promising and we believe the return on our donors’ investment will be getting to see thousands more families living in safe, stable communities.

 Before investing in 3D printing homes, we wanted to make sure this crazy idea was the right idea to pursue.